 To fully understand the level of commitment as a Catholic, the RCIA journey allows one to deepen their knowledge and clarify any doubts they may have before deciding to get baptised.

 The starts in June and the journey concludes with baptism being celebrated the following year at the Easter vigil.
-The year long journey is anchored by weekly sessions held on Tuesdays, from 8.00pm - 10pm, at the St. Francis Xavier room (Level 2, Parish Centre).
+The year long journey is anchored by weekly sessions held on Tuesdays, from 8pm - 10pm, at the John Paul II Hall (Level 1, Parsonage).

 RCIA (Rite of Christian Initiation for Adults) sessions start in June and the journey concludes with baptism being celebrated the following year at the Easter vigil., every Tuesday from 8 - 10pm.
 Jesus invites everyone - both Inquirers and Companions are invited to come and see!